- Drawing is an alternative method of expression to actions and words.

 If you want your drawing to come out perfectly, you need to concentrate.
 Whether you are drawing something before you or an image out of your imagination, keeping your mind clear is important in achieving success.

-Concentration is vital in ensuring that they are not distracted at school either.
+Concentration is vital in ensuring that they are not distracted at school, either.
+And when an artist is fully focused on drawing, they enter a state that is called flow.

 Artists are perceived to have a unique point of view.
-That is because their drawings communicate regular concepts in an unconventional design that most people cannot easily conjure up.
+Their drawings communicate regular concepts in an unconventional design that most people cannot easily conjure up.

-Some elementary school teachers have been known to encourage children to draw shapes like cylinders, cubes, and rectangles when calculating mathematic solutions.
+Some elementary school teachers have encouraged children to draw shapes like cylinders, cubes, and rectangles when calculating mathematic solutions.

 Drawing helps you to understand something better while you try to create it.
 You can encourage your child to draw items you use in day-to-day activities so they can understand them better.